jonathanruiz/jonathanruiz.dev/cit230/README.md

 ## Front End Web Dev class

-This is the class folde
+This is the class folder